Flexibility for the Future

 Mawdsley, a former librarian at UC Davis, made a gift through her estate to support the Library Archives and Institutional Assets Endowment Fund.
 The fund, which will support the library’s efforts to acquire, archive and digitize collections related to UC Davis history and scholarship, and increase the impact of faculty research, was established in such a way that payouts can be allocated to the most pressing needs determined by the university archivist at the time.

 Mawdsley said that flexibility was important to her because the gift was made as a bequest expectancy (meaning it will not be given to UC Davis until after her death) and therefore, she said, in jest, “Frankly, I’m not sure when you’ll get the money.”
+(Learn more about planned giving.)

 “The world has changed a lot in my lifetime.
 Libraries went through about three revolutions during the time I was there.
 How many more since I retired?
 And how many more will there be?”
 Mawdsley said.
 “So I didn’t want to restrict it.”